-Mr. Mike serves as the Dean of Student Behavior at TCIS and has been in this role since 2013.
-Prior to that, he was both a 3rd and 4th grade teacher for six years at TCIS.
+Mr. Abdihakin serves as the Dean of Student Behavior at TCIS and has been in this role since 2019.
+Prior to that, he was educational assistant for 13 years at TCIS.

 TCIS utilizes a PBS (Positive Behavior Supports) model for overall school behavior.
 Students receive rewards when they are demonstrating school expectations and/or going above and beyond the expectation to help make the school a better place.
 Students can earn rewards in our school in two primary ways.
 The first is by following the Camel Code, which is to "Be Safe, Be Respectful, and Be Responsible."
 The second way to earn rewards is by learning and applying our Terrific Traits: Self-Control, Friendship, Perseverance, and Empathy.